 It was the mid 70s’ when Armağan Asena (R.I.P.) introduced video recordings of basketball games to the Turkish basketball community.
-I was lucky enough to have known this pioneer that actually brought about an important side of basketball scouting and later on a bit of insight to analytics to the table even before advanced statistics or analytical based commentary was even established the way it is nowadays.
+I was lucky enough to have known such a pioneer that actually brought about an important side of basketball scouting and later on a bit of insight to analytics to the table even before all the advanced statistics or analytical based commentary was even established the way it is nowadays.

 This post is aimed at those that have interest in obtaining services for their teams or players for the up and coming seasons with regards to video editing and advanced statistics/analytics.

 Why get a editing tool when you can get a full service?